pete-dnae/k8s-experiments/services/auth-flask/docs/user-experience.md

 Eventually, maybe one month later, they will hit the end of the period for which they have been granted access.
-At this point their user experience will revert to being identical to that of a completely new potential user as described above.
+At this point their user experience will revert to being almost identical to that of a completely new potential user as described above.